jwheelo1/ECEN4763Assignment5/Assignment5.md

 - There must be at least 28 UTs for this assignment (every UT missed is an automatic -1)
     - 14 UTs for BFS
     - 14 UTs for DFS
+- You may need more tests for Graph in order to get 100% coverage, but these will not count towards your test score
 - All unit tests belong in the test folder and each file must begin with test i.e. (test_array.py)

 ### Code Coverage